The selected durum wheat semolina is unloaded from the tankers into the 14 silos storage supplied to our factory.

 Subsequently the semolina, promptly analyzed and deemed compliant with our standards, is conveyed into the mixer for the soaking phase with the addition of water non-chlorinated source.

 A quality mixture is thus obtained which is pushed by a worm screw suitably cooled so as not to change the characteristics of the dough, it reaches dies where it is transformed into pasta shapes.
+The process becomes more delicate with the “drying” process.
+From its progress depend on the main chemical, physical and organoleptic characteristics of the finished product.
+In short…the flavor and the goodness.
+The pasta is then packaged in cardboard boxes and not plastic ones if you prefer natural materials and which will best preserve their quality!

 Bronze drawing